tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 This document assumes that all validators have equal voting power for the sake of simplicity.
 This is done without loss of generality.

 There are two types of votes in Tendermint: *prevotes* and *precommits*.
-Vote can be `nil` or refer to a proposed block.
+Votes can be `nil` or refer to a proposed block.
 This RFC focuses on precommits, also known as *precommit votes*.
 In this document we sometimes call them simply *votes*.